 North Lanarkshire Leisure has seen the number of youngsters learning to swim increase from 3200 in 2015 to 5500 in 2017, an increase of 72%.
 That has been achieved without increasing pool time, while effective planning has seen class sizes drop, which in turn has also improved skill development among children.
 There have also been reported improvements in transition of the keenest participants to club swimming.

-Don’t hesitate to get in touch with our team of communicators on 0131 561 2244 or by using the form below:
+If you’d like to learn how our storytelling skills could help your business, simply get in touch on 0131 561 2244 or by using the handy form below: